StatCan/datascience-cookiecutter/README.md

 ### Acknowledgements

-This templates is inspired by the work of the [DrivenData cookiecutter data science project](http://drivendata.github.io/cookiecutter-data-science/), as well as the United Kingdom [govcookiecutter](https://github.com/best-practice-and-impact/govcookiecutter).
+This template is inspired by the work of the [DrivenData cookiecutter data science project](http://drivendata.github.io/cookiecutter-data-science/), as well as the United Kingdom [govcookiecutter](https://github.com/best-practice-and-impact/govcookiecutter).
 Specifically, the `data` directory layout and `help` command in the
 `Makefile`s.